Rohit-Agarwal-Khitchdee/EngagementManager/README.md

-# MyDE
+# EngageIDE
-MyDE is my development environment for building PC desktop GUI apps
+EngageIDE is an IDE for building PC desktop GUI apps
-based on a simple keyboard-focused GUI.
+based on a simple keyboard-focused GUI called EngageUI.
-MyDE is implemented using the cross-platform wxWidgets libraries.
+EngageIDE is implemented using the cross-platform wxWidgets libraries.
-Hence apps built using MyDE run on Linux, Windows and OSX.
+Hence apps built using EngageIDE run on Linux, Windows and OSX.
 It has about 10KLOC so it's not too big to modify and loads instantly.
 It is fairly well documented based on its own documentation system.
 Its not ready yet but will be a ready to use IDE.

-1. MyDE does not use the mouse.
+1. EngageIDE does not use the mouse.
 All of it's editing building and debugging controls are keyboard based.
 You never need to switch to the mouse while typing out your code
 so it's efficient like Vim, Emacs, Sublime Text and Notepad++.